bhagyashreegaidhani/JOB-A-THON-AnalyticsVidya/README.md

 Country : Country of the visitor

-2. User Data – It has registered user information like signup date and segment.
+2. User Data – It has registered user information like signup date and segment.This table contains following information.

 UserID : Unique ID of the registered user.